moh1434/laravel-api-tdd-todoList/README.md

 4- Verify its email (with twilio service).\
 All this features are powered by automation test.\

-Note: this project is based on Laravel API (not web routes) and you have postman collection in './Docs/' folder.
+Note: this project is based on Laravel8 API (not web routes) and you have postman collection in './Docs/' folder.